-Apple is currently signing on iPadOS 13.2 which means you can use a loophole to drop your iPad back down in an effort to improve your tablet’s performance.
+Apple has stopped signing on iPadOS 13.2.3 which means you can no longer move your iPad back to the previous version in an effort to improve its performance.

 For more about how the downgrade process works, take a look at our detailed walkthrough.

-Apple’s confirmed iPadOS 13.3, but the update is currently in beta ahead of an unknown release date for iPad, iPad Air, iPad mini, and iPad Pro.
+The company’s iPadOS 13.3.1 update is currently in beta testing ahead of an unknown release date for iPad, iPad Air, iPad mini, and iPad Pro.
 We expect it to arrive in early 2020.

 If you missed iPadOS 13.2, it had 16 new security patches on board.
 You can read about them on Apple's security website.